 - Stratford hosts mobile pantry for meals financial institution

-- India Mobile Congress is shaping as much as be the largest mobile era event within the united states
+- India Mobile Congress is shaping as much as to be the most prominent mobile era event within the united states

 - China, India to drive global cell enterprise